speder/play/README.md

-# play
-fuzzy search and play audio files from the command line
+search audio files by name from the command line and play via vlc